Computers for Public Use

 - Use of the computers is on a first-come, first-served basis, no reservations.

 - Only two users may sit at a workstation at one time.

 - A parent is welcome to sit with his/her child while using the Internet.
 An adult must accompany children under age 6.

-- Evergreen Park residents with a valid Evergreen Park library card free of fees or fines may use the computers for no fee.
+- Evergreen Park residents with a valid Evergreen Park Public Library card free of fees or fines may use the computers for no fee.
 Evergreen Park residents may not purchase a guest pass in lieu of paying fees or fines.

 - For non-residents, a once per day 10-minute free pass is available.
 Beyond the free 10-minute pass, there is a charge of $1 per one-half hour for using the library's computers, paid in advance.

 - There is no charge to use the homework computers near the Activity Room and no fee for users under the age of 18.

 - Users access the Internet through filtered terminals and are subject to the policy outlined in the Evergreen Park Public Library Computer and Internet Safety Policy

 - The computers can be used for up to 4 hours per day, in one-hour sessions.

 - Sessions can be consecutive as long as no one is waiting to use the computer, but you must log on again after each session ends.